heinscr/books-library/README.md

 **Notes:**
 - All fields except `bookId` are optional
 - `series_order` must be an integer between 1 and 100 if provided
-- Frontend uses Google Books API to auto-populate fields when file is selected
-- Supports multiple regex patterns to extract series info from book titles
+- Use this endpoint to update metadata after initial upload

 ## 🧪 Testing & Code Quality

-**Comprehensive test coverage** with 47 backend unit tests and E2E frontend tests.
+**Comprehensive test coverage** with 85 backend unit tests (including S3 tagging tests) and E2E frontend tests.

 ### Backend Unit Tests